 Entering the crypt where Juliet is allegedly buried in a simple grave, you feel a sense of awe and sadness.

 What is impressive about Verona is how they are keeping their medieval legacy intact.
-There are regular medieval markets held in Piazza delle Erbe, where the stall holders dress up in historical garb, and many other interesting things to do on a weekend in Verona.
+There are regular medieval markets held in Piazza delle Erbe, where the stall holders dress up in historical garb, and many other interesting things to do in Verona.

 If you’re fortunate, you might also chance on a medieval parade as we did – it felt like we were time travelling back to the age of Romeo and Juliet in Verona.
 So does it matter that elements of the Romeo and Juliet story in Verona are exaggerated or invented?
 To me, not at all, as we willingly visit film studios and other attractions that are based entirely on fiction.
 It just goes to show how timeless the play is, for its continued resonance with people from all over the world.
 Moreover, the city itself is one of the most beautiful that we have visited in Italy where competition is high!